-If that were the case, how easy would it be for a sibling to apportion blame on their parents and their other siblings for how their life has turned out?
+If that were the case, how easy it would be for a sibling to apportion blame on their parents and their other siblings for how their life has turned out.
 When parents don’t accept their mistakes and take responsibility, it makes it easy for siblings to carry their guilt, as they begin to look for fault elsewhere and instead blame one another.

 Regardless of whether children are prevented from doing what they want to do, decisions in their early years, lie with their parents.
 It is more important children find a level of acceptance on their parents’ decisions, even if their decisions are far from acceptable.
 There is no point apportioning blame.

 On the part of the parents, they should base their decisions on what’s right for their individual children and not what’s right for them, or their children combined.
 Once we become parents, we will have the options and opportunity to make any changes we don’t agree with for our children.